 - Cherry Simple Syrup - your homemade smoked cherry simple syrup is the perfect sweetener.
 Add as much or as little as you like.

-- Booze - a combination of Anastoga Bitters and campfire whiskey is the perfect combination for this Smoked Old Fashioned Cocktail.
+- Booze – a combination of Angostura bitters and campfire whiskey- is perfect for this Smoked Old Fashioned Cocktail.

-In a saucepan over low heat, dissolve sugar in water until smooth.
-Add in ½ cup of smoked cherries and marinate overnight in an airtight container.
+- In a saucepan over low heat, dissolve sugar in water until smooth.
+Add ½ cup of smoked cherries and marinate overnight in an airtight container.
 Strain the syrup, and keep the cherries.

-To make your Smoked Old Fashioned, add a spoonful of smoked cherries to the bottom of your serving glass.
-Muddle, then add ice, cherry simple syrup, bitters, and whiskey.
+- Add a spoonful of smoked cherries to the bottom of your serving glass to make your Smoked Old Fashioned drink.
+Muddle, add a large ice cube, cherry simple syrup, bitters, and whiskey.
+No need for a cocktail shaker!

 - Don’t forget the wood chips!
 The Alder wood chips are the key to making those cherries nice and smoky.